Texas Sheet Cake Cupcakes are light and fluffy chocolate cupcakes topped with a rich fudge frosting. Easiest way to make Texas sheet cake!

-My version of my grandma's Texas sheet cake is his all-time favorite.
+My Texas sheet cake is his all-time favorite.
 He asks for it for his birthday cake and just about any other time I ask him what he’d like for dessert.

 I can’t really blame him because I loved it when my grandma made that cake when we’d come to visit.

 These Texas Sheet Cake Cupcakes are an individual version of that cake.
 The cupcakes are super light and fluffy, and they’re topped with a rich chocolate icing – just like the sheet cake.

 I like the crunch that the chopped nuts give to the cupcakes, but feel free to leave them off if you’d prefer.